BP gets more time to try to save Rosneft deal

 Following that earlier ruling - which blocked the entire package of agreements with Rosneft - BP asked the arbitration panel to reconsider the share swap as a separate stand-alone deal.

-Under the deal, Rosneft would take 5% of BP in exchange for about 9.5% of Rosneft, according to a BP press release.
+Under the deal, Rosneft would take 5% of BP in exchange for about 9.5% of Rosneft.

 The UK oil firm had been up against a tight deadline, with its agreements with Rosneft needing to be consummated by 14 April, or else they would expire.

-The arbitration panel has now extended this cut-off date, meaning that BP can ask for Rosneft's consent to keep the agreement alive.
+The arbitration panel has now extended this cut-off date, according to a BP press release, meaning that BP can ask for Rosneft's consent to keep the agreement alive.

-Rosneft chairman Igor Sechin has previously said that he was "satisfied" with BP as a partner, despite the ongoing dispute with TNK-BP.'Strategic alliance'
+Rosneft chairman Igor Sechin has previously said that he was "satisfied" with BP as a partner, despite the ongoing dispute with TNK-BP.

 BP signed the controversial deal with Russian state-owned Rosneft in January, in order to exploit potentially huge deposits of oil and gas in Russia's Arctic shelf.